 Nylon

-And from last year, we develop the new material called the Breath Cut PE26 fiber.
+And from last year, we have developed a new material called the Breath Cut PE26 fibre.
 This is spun yarn gloves.
-Cut through ultra-high molecular weight polyethylene filaments, and then the fiber is blended to make a blended yarn, which is reproduced from staple fiber yarn cut-resistant gloves.
+Cut through ultra-high molecular weight polyethene filaments, and then the fibre is blended to make a blended yarn, which is reproduced from staple fibre yarn cut-resistant gloves.

 The development of spun yarn gloves changed the filament gloves table.
 The surface is not smooth enough, and it has the protective properties of the filament because this has been recognized and has been successfully introduced to the market.